 Money Still Can’t Buy Traci Love

-The article tries to frame Park’s $1 million haul as evidence of her strength.
-What they don’t mention: In 2022, Park outspent Erin Darling by 3-to-10 times, depending on how you count independent expenditures.
+The article deceptively frames Park’s $1 million haul as evidence of her strength.
+What they don’t mention: In 2022, Park outspent Erin Darling by 5-to-1, and still barely won by only 4%.

+You already know who’s funding Park—landlord PACs, MAGA donors, Zionists, police unions, corporate real estate.
 Malik’s quarter-million comes from housing justice advocates, labor unions, and renters who’ve seen her fight for them.

-Look—I don’t expect facts to sway the gentry, the staunch capitalists, or the not-so-undercover white nationalists riding with Traci.
+Look—I don’t expect facts or morality to sway the gentry, the staunch capitalists, or the not-so-undercover white nationalists riding with Traci.
 Like Trump supporters, their threshold for ethical reasoning is somewhere past the horizon.
 This ain’t for them.

 This is for those who are genuinely uninformed—people who don’t yet know who Traci Park really is, what she represents, or who’ve been fooled by her very skilled PR operation.